 Instead, there was a void.
 Something was missing.
 I didn’t know what that void was, and working 70-80 hours a week didn’t give me much time to explore its cavernous interior.

-And so before I left my job last year, I had to pay the price for my self-indulgent twenties as that scarred decade descended into the cloud-cluttered horizon.
-I could no longer afford the lifestyle I’d been living during my mindless twenties, a cog in a wheel of greed and lust and happenstance.
+And so before I left my job in 2011, I had to pay the price for my self-indulgent twenties as that decade descended into the horizon.
+I could no longer afford the lifestyle I’d been living, a cog in a wheel of greed and lust and happenstance.
 Instead, it was far more important for me to pursue my dream—to pursue my passion for writing—than it was for me to keep living that empty, opulent lifestyle, a lifestyle which, by the way, was not bringing me happiness.

 Then, over time, I gradually got rid of nearly all my bills, committing to no commitments.